Score More. Spend Less. Bundle 3+ College Prep products for 20% off.

 3. They will help you with the sign-up process and inform you of any prerequisite high school courses required for your chosen AP course.

-Yes, you can take AP classes over the summer if you have access to a local school offering AP courses.
+Yes, you can take AP classes during the summer if you can access a local school offering AP courses.
 You can also take AP classes online.

 You cannot take AP classes outside of school.
 However, you can independently prepare for your AP exams by self-studying through guidebooks or online courses.

 Ideally, they don’t.
 AP classes culminate with the AP exam, which is held once every year in May.
-However, your teacher may still give you AP class tests and quizzes throughout the course to make sure you are learning the material.
+However, your teacher may still give you AP class tests and quizzes throughout the course to ensure you are learning the material.

-You can switch out of an AP class, but conditions apply!
-You have to put in the request at the beginning of your school year.
-If you decide to switch out of the class right after the school’s deadline for switching or dropping classes, you may not be able to switch out of the class, and a withdrawal will show up on your high school transcript for that class.
+You can switch out of an AP class, but conditions apply.
+You have to request it at the beginning of your school year.
+If you decide to switch out of the class right after the school’s deadline for changing or dropping classes, you may not be able to switch out of the class, and a withdrawal will show up on your high school transcript for that class.
 Talk to your AP coordinator if you plan to switch out of your AP class, as policies might differ from school to school.

 AP courses start at the beginning of your school term.

-If you’re interested in taking AP courses online, you can reach out to your AP teacher to get a recommendation for online AP course providers.
+If you’re interested in taking AP courses online, you can contact your AP teacher to get a recommendation for online AP course providers.

 It is generally not recommended that 9th graders take AP classes.
 This is because AP classes have a rigorous university-level curriculum that students new to high school and in the 9th grade may not be prepared for.
-Certain AP subjects, such as European History and World History, are excellent choices for 10th graders, but most AP classes are best suited to high school juniors and seniors.
-But if you’re up for a challenge, there is no harm in trying!
+Specific AP subjects, such as European History and World History, are excellent options for 10th graders, but most AP classes are best suited to high school juniors and seniors.
+If you’re up for a challenge, there is no harm in trying!

-An AP class typically gives you one extra point towards your high school GPA.
+An AP class typically gives you 1 extra point toward your high school GPA.

 Scroll to Top